Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 The production and distribution of New Testament manuscripts were carried out at the congregation and individual Christian levels in the early days of Christianity.

 Moreover, this process did not negate the use of professional scribes.
 Just as Paul would not have used an inexperienced scribe to produce the epistle to the Romans.
 Congregations and wealthy Christians would have likely used professional scribes to make copies.
 Of course, there are exceptions to the rule, and some congregations may not have had access to a professional scribe, so they would have to have chosen to use the best person available to them.
-Nevertheless, if a congregation had access to a person experienced at making documents or a semi-professional or professional scribe, they would have lacked good sense or practicality not to take advantage of such a person.
+Nevertheless, if a congregation had access to a semi-professional or professional scribe, it would have been a lack of good sense or practicality not to take advantage of such a person.
 Think of anything we want to have done in our Christian congregation today: would we not seek a professional if we had access to one as a member, be it plumbing, wiring, teaching, or computer technology?
 We naturally look to the most skilled person that we can find, even if we have a clogged-up commode.
 Would we do any less if we were in the first century and had just received a letter from the apostle Paul, who was imprisoned hundreds of miles away in Rome?

 Why Would the Holy Spirit Miraculously Inspire 66 Fully Inerrant Texts and Then Allow Variant Errors in the Copies?